Green Infrastructure in the Semi-Arid West

 Denver, CO: The TAXI Development uses rain gardens to filter water from their parking lots before it reaches the storm drain.
 The garden also features native plants and requires limited additional water.
 Note: there are several pictures:

-Denver, CO: Stapleton soft running path and green infrastructure in street median.
+Denver, CO: Central Park (Stapleton) soft running path and green infrastructure in street median.

 Boulder, Colo.: Rainwater is collected in a planter box then is channeled into a rain garden.
 The water is collected from the gutters on the roof of the Environmental Center of the Rockies.
 2 pictures.

-Denver, Colo.: 1035 Cherokee, side yard where two areas are passively irrigated by storm water runoff from roof downspouts, this was a former driveway to the parking area
+Denver, CO: Former 1035 Cherokee, side yard where two areas are passively irrigated by storm water runoff from roof downspouts, this was a former driveway to the parking area.

 - Since bioswales are long and often run alongside of the road they do not take up large amounts of space and can be used in urban, suburban, or rural settings.